drpatrik/combatris/README.md

 ![screenshots](screenshots/combatris-demo-1.png)

 A modern C++ implementation of Tetris.
-Combatris has been tested and works under Windows 10 (x64 only) and OSX 10.12/10.13.
-Linux should work but has not been tested.
+Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13 and Raspian GNU/Linux 9 (stretch)

 The game uses the following settings and rules: